astronomer/docs/software/role-permission-reference.md

 ### Workspace Editor

-For a given Workspace, the Workspace Editor has all of the same default permissions as the Workspace Viewer, plus:
+For a given Workspace, the Workspace Editor has the same default permissions as the Workspace Viewer, plus:

 - `workspace.config.update`: Modify the Workspace, including Workspace Name, Description, and user access
 - `workspace.deployments.create`: Create a Deployment in the Workspace